bitcoin-api/bitcoin-api-full-stack/README.md

 ## More...

 This has just begun, the repo needs to be cleaned up a bit.
 The point will be to make this fast and easy to deploy overall.
-There is much work to be done, PRs and colaborative efforts welcome.👏
+There is much work to be done, PRs and collaborative efforts welcome.👏

 Please note that the deployments are currently very fast once set up.